 Keep a Close Eye Indoors and Out

 Environment, both indoors and out, has a huge part to play in your dog’s health.
+Therefore, it should play a part in preventative care for dogs as well.

 Getting back to a balanced diet, think about what kind of food may be left out or within your dog’s reach (which can be further than you might think!).
 Foods like chocolate, raisins, onions, garlic, and those high in fat (like fried chicken or leftover grease) can cause severe disease in dogs and shouldn’t be anywhere they can get to.
 Similarly, find a trash can with a lid that can be locked to avoid any “accidental” scrounges for leftovers.